 He recalled that in his first year as CEO of Harvard Pilgrim Health Care, he spent so much time working on “digging it out of the hole it was in” that he didn’t see his family at all Monday through Friday.
 When he finally showed up for dinner on a Friday night, his oldest son asked if he had been fired.

 “It was a wakeup call that the balance that is so important in life had been lost,” he said.

 “You will get so wrapped up in things along the way—work, neighborhood, advocacy, whatever—that everything else will turn dark,” Baker told the graduates.
 “I can’t tell you how important it is to maintain and sustain balance through that period of time.”

 5. Don’t settle for average.
 Be more and do more than that.

 “This has nothing to do with money,” he said.
 “Many of the people I admire most in life never made a lot of money, but they lived amazing lives.
 Worcester State’s history is loaded with these kinds of people.”

 These are just three of “the thousands and thousands and thousands of stories that make up the life and the living of those who graduate from this wonderful institution,” Baker said.

 Quoting Teddy Roosevelt, the governor encouraged the graduates to “dare greatly.
 The opportunities are everywhere, you just need to find them and go…get…‘em!”

 Communication Major Part of Special Olympics USA

 Senior Samantha “Sami” Vayo, who is deaf and has cerebral palsy, will celebrate two major accomplishments in the next three months.
-She will participate in commencement this month and compete in the Special Olympics USA Games in July.
-Vayo is excited about both, as they mark tremendous milestones.
-They represent the achievements she has worked patiently toward throughout her . . .
+She will participate in commencement this month and compete in . . .